hhjami/offline-judge/README.md

 ### What is this repository for? ###

 * This judge is basically a shell script designed to run in bash terminal.
-This is supposed to do automated judging where test files are supplied with each problem
+This is supposed to do automated judging where test files are supplied with each problem.
 * Version 2.0

 ### Features ###